These best weekend getaways in New England will give you a taste of the northeast

 Martha’s Vineyard is known for its vibrant gingerbread cottages.
 These quaint, 19th-century homes are found in Oak Bluffs, the second largest town on the island after Edgartown.

-Martha’s Vineyard has its fair share of beautiful beaches that are ideal for swimming and other outdoor activities.
+Like the rest of Cape Cod, Martha’s Vineyard has its fair share of beautiful beaches that are ideal for swimming and other outdoor activities.

 Joseph Sylvia State Beach and Katama Beach are popular beaches in Oak Bluffs and Edgartown, respectively.